wu-yc/wu-yc.github.io/_pages/about.md

 ## Other
-I'm also into coding, swimming, traveling, and philosophy—and I won a bronze (breaststroke) in Fudan swimming competition.
+I love philosophy, coding, swimming, traveling, and so much more.
+🥉 Bronze (breaststroke) at Fudan
+🎻 Erhu Player of Amateur Level 10